jatinkchaudhary/jatinkchaudhary/README.md

 I build AI systems that don’t just *work*, but *work ethically, explainably, and reliably* in high-stakes environments like **healthcare**, **space biology**, and **finance**.

-Whether it’s segmenting tumors, fine-tuning models for new domains, or designing autonomous agents that follow rules *because they don't want to*, I’m all about **making AI real, robust, and responsible**.
+Whether it’s segmenting tumors, fine-tuning models for new domains, or designing autonomous agents that follow rules *because they dont want to*, I’m all about **making AI real, robust, and responsible**.

 ---